Advanced Online Searching

 - Effective search strategies and techniques for conducting complex searches

-- Exercises: Perform online searches for a series of exercises.
-Due Friday, February 24th by 11:59 p.m.
+- Exercises: Dialog How Do I assignment Due Monday, February 28th, 11:59 p.m.
 Pacific.
-Instructions will be posted to D2L.
+Instructions will be posted to Angel.

 - Midterm: Submit a case study or research scenario containing online research from multiple online resources including the Web and fee-based services.
 Students may find a client (student, professor, family member, friend, etc.) who has an information need or research a topic of interest.
 Projects will include the following components and steps:

 - Interview your client and/or prepare a statement about the research question and its background including the purpose or goals of the request.